-By listing qualifications first, this reverse chronological resume writing guide from the University of Washington’s School of Public Health shows that the applicant understands the needs of the job.
-Education and work experience are both important for this career, but the applicant reinforces her knowledge of the job by listing previous, relevant special experience.
+By listing qualifications first, this reverse-chronological resume from the University of Washington’s School of Public Health shows that the applicant understands the needs of the job.
+Education and work experience are both important for this career, but the applicant reinforces her knowledge of the job by listing previous, relevant experience.

 This resume example is from an applicant with many years of experience in related fields and multiple related degrees that show potential employers she has the skills they need.
 This model can be great for careers that value experience.
 While a traditional chronological template also focuses on years of experience, this template helps to answer the question, “Experience doing what?”

 This nursing chronological resume showcases a complex work history while highlighting work-related experiences.
 With the timeline prominently justified to the right of the text, the statement made is that the applicant knows her work history is valuable, but also realizes that her experiences are even more critical.

 This example is for a nursing student who expects to graduate soon and is applying for a position as a new graduate nurse.
 It would also work well for careers in which education, experience and licensing are equally important — medicine, safety or law, for example.

 Originally drafted by Tidewater Community College, this teacher resume example is in the classic reverse-chronological format.
 Education is listed first because it’s not only the most recent experience but also the applicant’s strongest qualification.
 The value of the work history timeline is shown by justifying it to the right, where it is both prominently displayed and also removed from the more important, relevant list of experiences.